HydRoData: Summer school about Hydrology and Data

 Topics covered

-The main topic of the HydRoData summer school is data in relation to hydrology: obtaining and monitoring the data; data manipulation and analysis; data communication and sustainability.
+The main topic of the HydRoData summer school is data in relation to hydrology: obtaining and monitoring the data; data manipulation, analysis and hydrological modelling.
 More specifically, the following topics will be covered:

 - Introduction to hydrology and data

-- Field measurements of various hydrological processes such as surface runoff (discharge, water level), sediment transport (turbidity), infiltration, etc.
+- Field measurements of various hydrological processes such as surface and subsurface runoff (e.g., discharge, water level), sediment transport (turbidity), infiltration, meteorological measurements, rainfall interception and soil moisture measurements, using remote sensing data etc.

 - Data manipulation, (spatial) analyses, visualization using R